JackTheSpades/SpriteToolSuperDelux/readme.txt

 -- Per-Level Sprites (has to be enabled with -pl)
-	The slots B0 to BF are special, in that you have to assign a level to them.
+	The slots B0 to BF are special, in that if you assign a level to them, they will become per-level sprites.
 The sprite will only use the sprite slot between B0 and BF in that one specified level.
 Meaning you can assign sprite slot B0 of level 105 to a Thwomp and B0 of level 106 to a Hammer Bro if you wanted.
 Keep in mind this only holds true for slots B0 to BF.
 	The format for per-level sprites looks as follows: